-Graduates earn international certificates to become alcohol-drug abuse counselors
+Graduates earn certificates to be substance abuse counselors

 Editor’s note: Inside CDCR takes a closer look at the Offender Mentor Certification Program.